-- 1. Consulting Parties: USACE shall consider all written requests of individuals and organizations to participate as consulting parties, and consult with the SHPO of jurisdiction and the appropriate Federally-recognized Tribe(s) to identify any other parties that meet the criteria to be consulting parties and invite them to participate in the Section 106 process.
-USACE may invite others to participate as consulting parties as the Section 106 consultation proceeds. - 2.
-Area of Potential Effects (APE): For all projects undergoing streamlined project review, Qualified Staff shall determine the APE in consultation with the SHPO of Jurisdiction and appropriate Federally-Recognized Tribe(s).
+- 1. Consulting Parties: USACE shall consider all written requests of individuals and organizations to participate as Consulting Parties, and consult with the SHPO of jurisdiction and the appropriate Federally-recognized Tribe(s) to identify any other parties that meet the criteria to be Consulting Parties and invite them to participate in the Section 106 process.
+USACE may invite others to participate as Consulting Parties as the Section 106 consultation proceeds. - 2.
+Area of Potential Effects (APE): For all projects undergoing streamlined project review, Qualified Staff shall determine the APE in consultation with the SHPO of jurisdiction and appropriate Federally-Recognized Tribe(s).

-The APE will be defined as all areas to be impacted by construction activities and areas of associated ground disturbance including but not limited to haul roads, borrow areas, staging and stockpiling areas.
+The APE will be defined as all areas to be affected by construction activities and areas of associated ground disturbance including but not limited to haul roads, borrow areas, staging and stockpiling areas.
 The APE would generally include all areas for which a Right-of-Entry is sought by USACE or the NFS.
-Additional effects to consider include visual, auditory, and off-site anticipated erosion resulting from the constructed feature.
+Additional effects that will be considered shall include visual, auditory, and off-site anticipated erosion resulting from the constructed feature.
 USACE may consider information provided by other parties, such as local governments and the public, when establishing the APE.